Mortar and pestle with natural ingredients.

 Potential Drawbacks of Natural Skincare

 There are many benefits to using natural skincare products, but as always, use caution whenever trying something new.
 Some drawbacks may include the potential for irritation and less effectiveness for certain skin conditions.
-Though, irritation is common with traditional skincare products as well, so that’s not really a drawback of natural skincare specifically.
+Since irritation is common with traditional skincare products as well, perhaps it’s not a true drawback.

-Additionally, some ingredients in natural skin care products may be difficult to find or expensive.
-Though there are plenty of expensive synthetic skincare ingredients as well, so again, this isn’t a downside to our natural skincare only.
+Additionally, some ingredients in natural skincare products may be difficult to find or expensive.
+Though there are plenty of expensive synthetic skincare ingredients as well, this isn’t a downside to our natural skincare only.
 Regardless, test new skincare products on a small patch of your skin first, especially if you have sensitive skin.

 Dermatologists are always on the lookout for new, innovative skincare products.
 And while many of these products use harsh chemicals and artificial ingredients, there’s a growing trend among dermatologists to recommend natural skincare remedies.
 In our research, the below three points are often made by dermatologists.